Maggie Carney (Mrs. Cratchit, Solicitor, Mrs. Dilbur, Past, Grocer, )

 Matt Lescault-Wood (Sound Designer)

-For Cygnet: The Importance of Being Earnest
+, The Importance of Being Earnest

 (Craig Noel Outstanding Costume Design Award), Mistakes Were Made

 , It's a Wonderful Life ('09, '10, '11)

 , The History Boys